-- NEW: Two of the Japanese lawmakers on the list of those leaving say they are staying
+- Two of the Japanese lawmakers on the list of those leaving say they are staying

 - The departing parliamentarians are led by the influential Ichiro Ozawa